bbennett7/codecoach/NOTES.md

 VALIDATIONS:
--name
+#-name
-  -must be present
+#  -must be present
-  -must contain only a-z
+#  -must contain only a-z

--username
+#-username
-  -must be unique
+#  -must be unique
-  -must be present
+#  -must be present
-  -must be at least 8 characters
+#  -must be at least 8 characters

--email
+  -Validate against both student and mentor models?

-  -must be present
+#-email
-  -must be unique
+#  -must be present
-  -must end with @abc.com => gem for this?
+#  -must be unique

--password
+#  -must end with @ abc.com => gem for this?

-  -must be present
+#-password
-  -must be at least 8 characters
+#  -must be present
-  -must contain one uppercase and one number
+#  -must be at least 8 characters

 -authorizations
   -student's can't access new, create, edit, and update resource paths